darkecology/wsrdata/README.md

     an EM algorithm [1] to alleviate annotator biases

 - **tools** contains scripts to run the data preparation pipeline and visualization:
-    - **prepare_dataset_v0.0.1.py** is a modifiable template that can be configured to download radar scans, render arrays, read annotations, and create json files that define datasets
+    - **prepare_dataset_v0.0.1.py** is a modifiable template that prepares the toy dataset v0.0.1; it downloads radar scans, renders arrays, reads annotations, and creates json files that define the dataset
+    - **prepare_dataset_v0.1.0.py** is configured to prepare dataset v0.1.0
+        - **prepare_dataset_v0.1.0_dl_rd.py** can be launched multiple times to download and render in parallel
+        - **prepare_dataset_v0.1.0_help** contains additional files for accelerating the dataset preparation (See README.md in this directory)
     - **visualization.py** generates png images that visualize selected channels in rendered arrays for a given list of scans with annotations from a designated json file
     - **visualization.ipynb** can interactively (1) render an array from a scan and visualize it and